kevin-chau/SuperMarioWorldJS/README.md

 </p>

 # Demo
-Play the demo online at https://kevinchau321.github.io/SuperMarioWorldJS/
+Play the demo online at <a href="https://kevinchau321.github.io/SuperMarioWorldJS/">github.io/SuperMarioWorldJS</a>

 # Installing
 This project uses `node` and `npm` to get up and running: